1. Assess Your Instrument’s Condition and Value Thoroughly

 • Signatures of both parties

 If you’re selling through an online marketplace, their order confirmation serves as a record.
 Print or save PDF copies of the listing, messages, and payment confirmation.
 For trades, write a separate bill of sale for each instrument.
 This documentation helps if disputes arise, and it can be useful for insurance or tax purposes.
+If you sell at a profit, you may need to report the sale as capital gains—a bill of sale provides clear evidence of the transaction amount and date.

 9. Handling Returns and Disputes Gracefully